Hurghada Two Day Tours

 Ongoing excavations on the Giza Plateau and the discovery of a pyramid builder settlement, complete with areas for large-scale food production and medical facilities, have provided more evidence that the workers were not the slaves of Hollywood tradition but an organised workforce of Egyptian farmers.
 During the flood season, when the Nile covered their fields, the same farmers could have been redeployed by the highly structured bureaucracy to work on the pharaoh’s tomb.
 And the flood waters made it easier to transport building stones to the site.
 In this way, the Pyramids can almost be seen as an ancient job-creation scheme.

-Most visitors will beeline to the four most famous sights; the Great Pyramid of Khufu, the Pyramid of Khafre, the Pyramid of Menkaure and the Sphinx.
+The four most famous sights that attract visitors are the Great Pyramid of Khufu, the Pyramid of Khafre, the Pyramid of Menkaure, and the Sphinx.
 But for those who want to explore further, the desert plateau surrounding the pyramids is littered with tombs, temple ruins and smaller satellite pyramids.

 Egyptian Museum

-One of the World’s most important collections of ancient artefacts, the Egyptian Museum takes pride in its Place in Downtown Cairo, on the north side of Midan Tahrir.
-Inside the great domed, oddly pinkish building, the glittering treasures of Tutankhamun and other great pharaohs lie alongside the grave goods, mummies, jewellery, eating bowls and toys of Egyptians whose names are lost to history.
+One of the world’s most important collections of ancient artefacts, the Egyptian Museum takes pride in its location in downtown Cairo, on the north side of Midan Tahrir.
+Inside the great domed, oddly pinkish building, the glittering treasures of Tutankhamun and other great pharaohs lie alongside the grave goods, mummies, jewellery, eating bowls, and toys of Egyptians whose names are lost to history.

 The current museum originates from several earlier efforts at managing Egypt’s ancient heritage, beginning in 1835 when Egyptian ruler Mohammed Ali banned the export of antiquities.
 French architect Mariette’s growing collection, from 35 dig sites, bounced around various homes in Cairo until 1902, when the current building was erect and suitably prominent in the city.
 Its original layout has stood as a gem of early museum design.